-Please be reminded that developing class lists is a very challenging endeavor.
-Each year we work hard to establish classes that are balanced, taking into account student gender, academic levels and behaviors.
+The development of class lists is a very challenging endeavor.
+Each year we work hard to establish classes that are balanced, considering student gender, academic levels and behaviors.
 Some classroom adjustments may have to occur after the beginning of the year due to student growth.
 We promise to ensure that each child is appropriately challenged.